For

 .

-is negative), the loop does not run, then control moves to the statement after End
+But if the two conditions are false, the loop does not run and control moves to the statement after End

 .